 Are Freemason Symbols Hiding in Plain Sight? | HISTORY

-The phrase "free libertine" extends beyond its historical context associated with freedmen, delving into a more intricate understanding of freedom as it relates to abuse and ethical dilemmas.
+The phrase "free libertine" indeed extends beyond its historical context, delving into a more intricate understanding of freedom as it relates to abuse and ethical dilemmas.
 This interpretation explores how power dynamics can lead to the exploitation of freedom, often undermining ethical standards and the welfare of communities.

 Freedom Versus Abuse